Frank O'Hara & Marion Raycheba in Sri Lanka

 Sampath and his wife, Lakmini, run a small advertising agency,

 Sansu Advertising Service, established by Sampath's father in 1982.
-I (Frank)
+I was the

-was the official volunteer from CESO.
+official volunteer from CESO.
 Marion came along as my spouse.
-However,
+However, Marion

-Marion was as busy as I was and as important to the success of the assignment.
+was as busy as I was and as important to the success of the assignment.
+I

-I worked on such things as planning several databases to help keep track of
+worked on such things as planning several databases to help keep track of jobs,

-jobs, do sales follow-ups, and determine which jobs made a profit.
-I also
+do sales follow-ups, and determine which jobs made a profit.
+I also helped

-helped develop a website for the company as well as one for a client and
+develop a website for the company as well as one for a client and participated

-participated in meetings with some clients and prospective employees (hiring
+in meetings with some clients and prospective employees (hiring one).
+In

-one).
-In general, my responsibility was to help management shift the business
+general, my responsibility was to help management shift the business out of the

-out of the doldrums and into a successful and profitable enterprise.
-Marion
+doldrums and into a successful and profitable enterprise.
+Marion also took on

-also took on various jobs, for example, preparing a template for making written
+various jobs, for example, preparing a template for making written campaign

-campaign (new business) proposals.
-Marion and I used this template to prepare
+(new business) proposals.
+Marion and I used this template to prepare an actual

-an actual proposal for a live prospect, and I prepared a PowerPoint
+proposal for a live prospect, and I prepared a PowerPoint presentation and

-presentation and other sales props.
-Then, we worked as a team to coach Sampath
+other sales props.
+Then, we worked as a team to coach Sampath and Lakmini on

-and Lakmini on how to actually present the proposal.
-Marion, being a true
+how to actually present the proposal.
+Marion, being a true professional

-professional words-smith, worked with the clients on a good many
+words-smith, worked with the clients on a good many advertisements, brochures,

-used extensively in business and government and thus in corporate
+business and government and thus in corporate advertising.)

 Our accommodation